mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 shelled or skinned prey for their young to eat and to ward off males when they are not ovulating.
-Syrocs are graceful and precise flyers and are often seen in flocks of two to five, slicing their way through Syroe’s canyons.
+Syrocs are graceful and precise flyers and are often seen in flocks of two to five, slicing their way through Syroe's canyons.
 The air above the canyons is too thin to support their flight capabilities so they are rarely seen on the plateaus.
 However, they are occasionally